That’s it? That’s all you have to do?

-You don’t have to ask your child to narrate over everything that she reads, or to everything you read aloud to your kids.
-But make sure you have your kids narrate regularly, once every day or so, until they are comfortable being asked for a narration.
+You don’t have to ask your child to narrate everything that she reads or everything you read aloud to your kids.
+But make sure your kids regularly narrate, once every day or two, until they are comfortable being asked for a narration.

 As students grow in age and practice, they may be able to begin to narrate even a short chapter in a history or science book.
 This might be at around age nine.

 Note that if you’re reading a story with a moral component, you might want to make a few comments after the narration of a story if it’s evident that your new narrator didn’t quite get that part.